ralphje/imagemounter/docs/python.rst

       :attr:`volumes` contains a :class:`VolumeSystem` of all subvolumes of this volume; :attr:`parent` contains the parent volume (if any).

-   .. attribute:: volume_group

-      Attributes used for LVM support

    .. attribute:: disk
                   stats